 Reference Materials for Advising

-If any of your advisees are considering an Engineering Major at Swarthmore, and they indicated that interest only moderately compared to another interest, then it is likely that they will have been assigned an advisor in the Engineering department as well.
-Our hope is that you will encourage the student to see that advisor as well, as some care must be taken when scheduling a student's first semester to avoid difficulties in subsequent semesters (if he or she does pursue Engineering).
+If your advisees are considering an Engineering Major at Swarthmore, and they indicated that interest only moderately compared to another interest, then it is likely that they were not assigned an advisor in the Engineering department.
+Our hope is that you will encourage the student to seek an advisor in the Engineering department, as some care must be taken when scheduling a student's first semester to avoid difficulties in subsequent semesters (if he or she does pursue Engineering).

-In particular, it is very important that a student take a math course (usually Math 15 or 25) and a Physics course (usually Physics 3 or 5, or Astronomy 5), or receive college credit for these courses from high school.
-We also recommend that any student interested in Engineering should take Engineering 5 (a one half credit course), though it is not required.
+In particular, it is very important that a student take a math course (usually Math 15 or 25) and a Physics course (usually Physics 3 or 5, or Astronomy 5), or receive college credit (and not just placement) for these courses from high school.
+Depending upon the student's mathematics preparation, we also recommend the student taking Engineering 11a or 15a in the first half of the Fall semester.

-If you find that your advisee is considering an Engineering major and was not assigned an Engineering faculty member as an extra advisor, please encourage the student to contact Lynne Molter, Chair, sometime before registration.
+If you find that your advisee is considering an Engineering major and was not assigned an Engineering faculty member, please encourage the student to contact Matt Zucker, Chair, sometime before registration.